 Welcome to Friends of the Knox County Public Library!

-Follow these easy steps to link your card to Friends:
+If you haven’t registered your card yet, follow these easy steps to link your card to Friends:

-- Register your card online—create an account, then enter your email, favorite store, and Kroger Plus card number.
+- Register your card online—create an account, then enter your email, favorite store, and Kroger Plus Card number.

 - At the bottom of your Account Summary, click Enroll under Community Rewards, and either enter our Kroger Non Profit number (65466) or just search for Friends of the Knox County Public Library.